 Homeownership is an individualized journey with many choices along the way.
 While there are no hard and fast rules for when you should refinance, there are best-case scenarios:

-In addition to the above, there are certain loan types that make refinancing a good option:
+In addition to the above, certain loan types make refinancing a good option:

 How Does the Refinancing Process Work?

 Now that we’ve covered all the constituent parts of the journey toward refinancing, let’s talk about how it all comes together.